 - uncontrolled symptoms in end of life care.

-If your need is not urgent, we aim to contact you within 48-hours to agree an appointment.
+If your need is not urgent, we aim to contact you within 48-hours to agree an appointment date.
 Examples of this include:

 - continence assessments;